 Clarify whether the MCX Service is required to enable the MCX users participating the Ad hoc group communication to receive the above configurations or default parameters prior to or during the ad hoc group communication,

-Answer: Yes, the requirements listed above provide specific configurations that must be available prior to Ad hoc group communication.
+Answer: The requirements listed above provide specific configurations that must be available in order for Ad hoc group communication to occur.
 It is up to SA6 to decide which parameters must be provided to the MCX users, the MCX system, or both.
+It is also up to SA6 to determine when parameters are provided (prior or during the ad hoc group communication.)

 and whether the MCX Service is required to provide configurations for Ad hoc group communication differently than providing the normal group configurations for other type of MC service group communication.